The Purpose of the Occupational Health and Safety Amendment Bill 2020

 This will ensure that all industries and workplaces are aligned with current, relevant international standards associated with the discipline involved in Occupational Health and Safety.

-Where will this Act not apply?
+Where will the OHS Act not apply?

 While this Act will apply across a broad spectrum of industries, it will not apply to the following:

 - A mine, mining area, or works which are defined in the Mines Health and Safety Act, 1996 (Act 29 of 1996) except where provision is made otherwise.

 - Any load line ship, which includes a ship that holds a line exemption certificate, fishing boats, sealing and whaling boats, defined in Section 2 (1) of the Merchant Shipping Act, 1951 (Act 57 of 1951), floating cranes whether or not such a ship, boat, or crane is in or out of the water within a harbor in the Republic, or within the territorial waters thereof, or in respect of any person who is present on or in such a mine, mining area, works, ship, boat, or crane.

 - Aircraft as indicated in Section 2 of the Civil Aviation Act, 2009 (Act 13 of 2009).